updated: Feb 14, 2025

 In Singapore, this annual income requirement is typically pegged at S$30,000 for citizens.
 If you’re a foreigner, you’ll be subject to higher income requirements — sometimes as high as S$60,000 per annum.

 Of course, not everyone has an income that fulfils these thresholds.
-But that doesn’t mean that you won’t be able to get a personal loan in Singapore.
+But even with a low salary, it doesn’t mean that you won’t be able to get a personal loan in Singapore.

 You simply have to look for a personal loan that has a lower annual income requirement, and there are quite a few of such options available.